Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Conclusion

-\subsection{Proof of Theorem \ref{th:sum-capg2}}
+\subsection{Proof of Theorem~\ref{th:sum-capg2}}

-(a) is due to the independence of the messages at the two sources (transmitters).
-Each of the $\epsilon s$ corresponds to the applying Fano's inequality for the three entropy terms and $\epsilon_N = 3*\max(\epsilon_{1N}, \epsilon_{2N}, \epsilon_{3N})$.
+(a) is due to the independence of the messages at the two transmitters. (b) follows due to applying Fano's inequality to each of the entropy terms and $\epsilon_N = 3\max(\epsilon_{1N}, \epsilon_{2N}, \epsilon_{3N})$.
 Rearranging the terms, the following expression is obtained